nest/nestml/doc/synapses_in_nestml.rst

 deliver_spike(w, d) function
 ----------------------------

-After a spike has been received in the `preReceive` block, the weight (and delay) of the neuron are, potentially, updated.
+After a spike has been received in the `preReceive` block, the weight (and delay) of the synapse are, potentially, updated.
 The spike then needs to be passed on to the postsynaptic partner.
 This can be done by calling the `deliver_spike` function with the appropriate weight and delay.
 Example:

 .. code::